-In our school, we aim to promote an environment in which everyone is 'Inspiring and achieving success for all!'.
+In our school, we aim to promote an environment in which everyone 'shines'.
 We have high expectations of good behaviour in our school.
 We believe all children are entitled to learn in a caring and safe environment where they are treated fairly and with respect.
 We want the children to develop as confident individuals with a positive self-image and an understanding of their roles and responsibilities within school and the wider community.